 For each project approved for funding, individual Grant Agreements will be signed between the successful Applicant and the Malta Council for Science and Technology.
-This Agreement will act as the basis for project funding and will regulate the transfer of funds to National beneficiaries based on these regulations.
+This Agreement will act as the basis for project funding and will regulate the transfer of funds to national beneficiaries based on these regulations.

-The Principal Investigators from both countries have to decide with the project partners on a common starting date for the project and send this information to the Managing Authorities in order to ensure that the National Contracts are synchronised in time to cover all the periods of the project.
+The Project Coordinator has to decide with the project partners on a common starting date for the project and send this information to all the funding bodies involved in funding this project in order to ensure that the National Contracts are synchronised in time to cover all the periods of the project.

-The Council reserves the right not to proceed with signing any National Grant Agreement in the event that doing so would be too high an exposure risk to the Council.
+MCST reserves the right not to proceed with signing any National Grant Agreement in the event that it results that doing so would be too high an exposure risk to MCST.